What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 First of all, Host 1 has to check a cached ARP table to look up the IP address for any existing records of the target’s MAC address.
 If the cached records exist, then Host 1 sends the IP packet through an Ethernet frame (a destination MAC address delivers this frame).

-If the hardware address was not available in the cache, Host 1 then sends the ARP protocol that contains an ARP broadcast packet.
-Host 2 reacts by sending an ARP response message with IP and MAC addresses.
+If the hardware address was not available in the cache, Host 1 then sends the ARP request message searching for MAC address of a specific IP.
+Host 2, which uses the IP address asked by Host 1, reacts by sending an ARP response containing the requested MAC address.

 After receiving the ARP response, Host 1 updates its ARP table with the new information and delivers the IP packets.